 Rain Harvesting Basics:

-- Make sure you have a water storage container - Whether you already have some sort of water storage container or you need to go purchase a water tank, it is critical that you make sure your storage container is big enough for the amount of rain water you are catching in order to prevent overflow.
-There are a large range of options for containment including totes, 45 gallon drums, bladder tanks, metal tanks, poly tanks, and more, although we recommend you use a proper water tank with food grade poly for safety and preservation of the water.
+Rainwater Storage Container - Whether you already have some sort of water storage container or need to purchase a water tank, you must ensure your storage container is big enough for the amount of rainwater you are catching to prevent overflow.
+There is an extensive range of options for containment, including totes, 45-gallon drums, bladder tanks, metal tanks, poly tanks, and more.
+However, we recommend you use a proper water tank with food-grade poly for the safety and preservation of the water.

-- Avoid Algae Growth: Algae needs the presence of sunlight in order to grow, so to prevent algae from growing you will need to prevent sunlight from entering your tank.
-This can be done in a few different ways.
-Wrap your tank in black plastic, paint your tank black or use a tank with Light Block™ technology.
+Avoid Algae Growth - Algae needs sunlight to grow, so to prevent algae from growing, you will need to prevent sunlight from entering your tank.
+You can do this in a few different ways.
+Wrap your tank in black plastic, paint your tank black, or use a tank with Light Block™ technology.

-- Have an Air Supply/Vent: The purpose of this is to prevent pressure or suction when the rain water is entering the tank by ensuring there is sufficient air flow.
-One way to do this is have a section of pipe that is mounted vertically off of the pipe going to the storage container.
+Have an Air Supply/Vent - An air vent will prevent pressure or suction when the rainwater enters the tank by ensuring sufficient airflow.
+One way to do this is to have a section of pipe mounted vertically off the tube to the storage container.

 Whether you are harvesting rainwater for environmental or economic benefits, we hope this blog has helped you with your water conservation journey.
 Rainwater harvesting is one of the most critical water conservation methods in 2023; ensure you have the right tools for your project: shop for sunlight-resistant, food-safe water tanks at enduraplas.com.
 We’d also be happy to answer any rainwater harvesting questions you have.